 NCL-Norwegian Cruise Line named its newest ship (scheduled for delivery by Fincantieri in summer 2022) Norwegian Prima.
 NCL Prima will be the first of a total of six (Prima Class / fka Leonardo Class) liners with GT tonnage 142500 and passenger capacity 3215.

 Formerly popular as the Leonardo Project, the new class of ships is Norwegian’s first in 10 years.
-The company is expected to introduce a new (Prima Class) vessel every year through 2027.
+The company is expected to introduce one (Prima Class) vessel every year through 2027.

 Norwegian Prima will cruise in the Caribbean, Bermuda, Iceland and Northern Europe.
 Bookings open on May 12, 2021.